-Even when you replace the airbags, seatbelts, SRS module, pre-tensioners, you may find that your car won't start after a crash (or hitting a deer).
+Even when you replace the airbags, seatbelts, SRS module, and pre-tensioners, you may find that your car won’t start after a crash (or hitting a deer).

+Many cars, such as BMW vehicles, automatically disconnect the battery when the airbags blow.
 The PYRO fuse on the positive battery terminal would blow if the airbags deploy or your car determines that you are involved in an accident.

-In 2015 and newer Mercedes-Benz cars engine start is disabled via the control module and will need to be reset with a professional scanner.
+In 2015 and newer Mercedes-Benz cars, engine start is disabled via the control module and will need to be reset with a professional scanner.

 Check Prefuse Box